-A maximum of two courses (6 credit hours) used to fulfill program requirements for a major or another minor may also be used to fulfill requirements for a minor in Environmental Studies.
+A maximum of two courses (6 credit hours) used to fulfill program requirements for a major or another minor may also be used to fulfill requirements for a minor in Environmental and Sustainability Studies.
 The minor in Environmental and Sustainability Studies requires the completion of 18 credit hours, 12 of which must be at the upper-division level.

-Introduction to Environmental Citizenship

-Introduction to Environmental Policy

-Environmental and Professional Ethics
+ENVS 101-3 Introduction to Environmental Citizenship ENVS 230-3 Introduction to Environmental Policy ENVS 414-3 Environmental and Professional Ethics

-owing:
+3 .

-8 Sustainable Communities: Structure
+ENPL 301-3 Sustainable Communities: Structure

 and Sociology

-8 Environmental Law
+ENPL 401-3 Environmental Law

-8 Environmental Perspectives
+ENVS 210-3 Environmental Perspectives

-3 Gender, Environment and
+ENVS 309-3 Gender, Environment and

 Sustainability

-8 Public Engagement for Sustainability
+ENVS 326-3 Public Engagement for Sustainability

-ENVS 431-3 Global Environmental Policy: Energy and Climate
+ENVS 431-3 Global Environmental Policy: Energy

+and Climate

 FNST 304-3 Indigenous Environmental Philosophy

 GEOG 305-3 Political Ecology: Environmental

 Knowledge and Decision-Making

-GEOG 401-3 Tenure, Conflict and Resource
+GEOG 401-3 Tenure, Conflict, and Resource

 Geography

 GEOG 420-3 Environmental Justice

 NREM 303-3 Aboriginal Perspectives on Land and

 Resource Management

 PSYC 408-3 Environmental Problems and Human

 Behaviour

+ENVS 431-3 FNST 304-3 GEOG 305-3 GEOG 401-3 GEOG 420-3 NREM 303-3